PostHog/nps-survey-app/README.md

 `NPS = % OF PROMOTERS - % DETRACTORS`

-As a result, NPS ranges from -100 to +100
+As a result, NPS ranges from -100 to +100.
+The higher the score, the better.

 ### What's a good NPS score?